 Starting in 2013, after the Rana Plaza collapse, it was more than overdue to start a conjunctive movement bringing all voices and initiatives for a change in the fashion industry together.
 The goal was and is to change the horrible conditions that many people in textile productions suffer from.

-Every 24th of April we remember Rana Plaza by hosting the Fashion Revolution Day with which we try to mobilize people to wear their clothes inside-out and to ask their label #Whomademyclothes on social media.
+Every 24th of April we remember Rana Plaza by hosting the Fashion Revolution Day with which we try to mobilize people to wear their clothes inside-out and to confront the respective label with the question #Whomademyclothes on social media.
 We collect and count hashtags, connect questions #Whomademyclothes to the answers with #Imadeyourclothes.
 We work to get a higher transparency in fashion industries and to educate the consumer.
 Carry Sommers and Orsola de Castro are the founders of the global Fashion Revolution movement.
 The Country Coordination for Germany is done by Ariane Pieper and me and – of course – by the collective power of the people in the fff - future fashion forward e.V.

 In the following you will get an overview of the developments and inter-connections of all kinds of projects in Germany that resolved from the growing movement Fashion Revolution:

 I joined the German team of Fashion Revolution in 2014.
 In a very informative interview, which you find here at Sustainable Fashion Matterz, you can find out about the structures of Fashion Revolution.